jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (3) If the social worker has only provisional or temporary registration, the certificate must say so.

 ### 21 Surrender of certificate of registration
-(1) The cancellation or suspension of a social worker’s registration cancels any certificate of registration he or she holds.
+(1) The cancellation or suspension of a social worker’s registration cancels any certificate of registration the social worker holds.
-(2) A person must deliver to the Registrar the certificate of registration he or she holds, within 14 days after the Registrar—
+(2) A person must deliver to the Registrar the certificate of registration the social worker holds, within 14 days after the Registrar—
-  (a) gives him or her notice that his or her registration has been cancelled or suspended; or (b) gives him or her—
+  (a) gives the social worker notice that the social worker’s registration has been cancelled or suspended; or (b) gives the social worker—
-    (i) notice that conditions (or varied conditions) have been placed on his or her registration; and (ii) a new certificate of registration containing the current conditions.
+    (i) notice that conditions (or varied conditions) have been placed on the social worker’s registration; and (ii) a new certificate of registration containing the current conditions.

 **Limited registration**